karuvally/lightup/README.md

 ## Installation
 - Clone the git repository or download as zip and unzip the contents
-- Run ./lightup.py --install as root
+- Run ./install.sh as root

 ## Usage
 Run lightup -b <brightness_value>